iVP-GmbH/iVP-gitbook/home/ivp-planning/settings/input-manager.md

-# Input Manager
+# Input

 ![](../../../.gitbook/assets/iVP\_settings\_input\_manager.jpg)

-The input manager makes allows you to change many of the [keyboard shortcuts](../keyboard-shortcuts.md) used in iVP Planning.
+The Input settings allows you to change many of the [keyboard shortcuts](../keyboard-shortcuts.md) used in iVP Planning.
 You can open it via the [settings panel](../user-interface/settings-panel.md).

 ## Changing shortcuts